i05nagai/memorandum/math/convex_programming.md

 Now mathematical programming problem $$(f, X^{\prime\prime}, \{g^{i}\}_{i=1,\ldots,M})$$

-* is slater condition,
+* satisfies slater condition,
-* and  satisfiesconvex programming problem.
+* and is convex programming problem.

 By <a href="#theorem11">theorem</a>, there exists $$\lambda^{*} \in \mathbb{R}_{\ge 0}^{n}$$ such that